Gaurav-Van/Data_Science__Machine_Learning-Projects/Project 2/README.md

 #  Drug Discovery Using ML and EDA

+#### Recent Discoveries in Drug Discovery of Alzheimer's - https://www.bbc.com/news/health-63749586

+#### Studying Alzheimer's in a Different Way - From Mathematics and Machine Learning Point of View

 #### <b> Predicting Bioactivity towards inhibiting the >Acetylcholinesterase enzyme - A drug target for Alzheimer's Disease </b>

 - ##### <b>One Line Summary of Project</b> - To Study Drug-Protein Interaction Based on their Fingerprints